 For the first time in Africa, analysis ready Sentinel-1 Synthetic Aperture Radar (SAR) data is now routinely processed for the entire continent and made available through the DE Africa platform.
 The time series data is currently available at approximately 20 metre spatial resolution, every 6 to 12 days from January 2018 to the present day.

-Sentinel-1 image of an area on Nigeria coast near Port Harcourt.
-See our gallery for more Sentinel-1 imagery from DE Africa
+Sentinel-1 image of an area over Mount Nyiragongo, Democratic Republic of the Congo See our gallery for more Sentinel-1 imagery from DE Africa.

+DE Africa’s Sentinel-1 backscatter product is endorsed by the Committee on Earth Observation Satellites (CEOS) to be compliant with the CEOS Analysis Ready Data (CARD) specifications.
 While satellite radar data has many uses, the applications traditionally call for high levels of expertise in pre-processing and interpretation.
 CEOS has been developing ARD specifications since 2016 to allow data to be processed in an easier to use and interoperable format.
-The Normalised Radar Backscatter is the simplest product as it allows changes through time to be detected, for example it is used in Switzerland to measure changes in seasonal snow cover.
+The Normalised Radar Backscatter is the simplest product as it allows changes through time to be detected.

 DE Africa is working with European Earth Observation (EO) industry leader Sinergise to produce this Sentinel-1 Normalized Radar Backscatter (NRB) dataset according to the Committee on Earth Observing Satellites (CEOS) Analysis Ready Data (ARD) specification.
 For this data, Radiometric Terrain Correction (RTC) has been applied so data acquired with different imaging geometries can be compared.

 Sentinel-1 data is open and accessible to all users, regardless of your level of technical competency.